NumericalMathematics/PositiveIntegrators.jl/docs/src/convergence.md

 ## Non-conservative PDS

-In this section we consider the non-autonomous but also non-conservative test problem
+Next, we consider the non-autonomous but also non-conservative test problem

 ```math
 \begin{aligned}